ORBIT: On-policy Exploration-Exploitation for Controllable Multi-Budget Reasoning: Conclusion

 \section{Conclusion}

-In this paper, we propose \textbf{ORBIT}, a fully on-policy training framework for controllable reasoning models that operates at a target reasoning level while maintaining high reasoning density under a given context.
-We leverage a simple yet effective truncation reward and adopt a one-time expansion-compression loop strategy to explore the reasoning frontier.
-On-policy distillation is then applied to consolidate multiple modes into a single unified model, initialized from merged frontier policies and enabling mode selection via natural language prompts during training.
-Experiments across LRMs of different sizes demonstrate that ORBIT achieves controllable reasoning behavior and delivers competitive accuracy–length performance compared to existing RL-based efficient reasoning methods within each mode.
+In this paper, we propose ORBIT, a fully on-policy training framework for learning controllable reasoning models that operates at a target reasoning level while maintaining high reasoning density within each mode.
+We employ a simple truncation reward and a one-time Expansion–Compression Loop to explore the reasoning frontier, followed by On-Policy Distillation to consolidate multiple modes into a unified model initialized from merged frontier policies, which enables inference-time mode control via natural language prompts.
+Experiments across LRMs of different sizes show that ORBIT enables controllable reasoning across modes while maintaining competitive accuracy–length trade-offs within each mode compared to existing RL-based efficient reasoning methods.